FAQ & GENERAL INFORMATION

 - What mags can I run in my Vanta 9?

 Most common in-use 2011 magazines are compatible with our Vanta 9.
-We use DLC coated 126mm magazines standard.
+We use MBX magazines standard.
 The only magazines (we are aware of) that aren't compatible with the V9 is any 2011 magazine with a metal Dawson base-pad, and the Duramag (the base-pad bottoms out on the magwell).
-Spare magazines are available through our shop.
+Spare magazines can be ordered via MBX.

 - How many rounds before I need to replace my guide-rod spring?